Novaki92/FileName-Trimmer/README.md

 - For Programmers

-        If you want an exe you'll need to download PyInstaller from http://www.pyinstaller.org/
+        1) If you want an exe you'll need to download PyInstaller from http://www.pyinstaller.org/

-        Go to the correct directory that your .py script is in
+        2) Go to the correct directory that your .py script is in (in terminal/cmd)

-        I personally run 'pyinstaller --onefile script.py' for sake of simplicity but you can use something else if you want
+        3) I personally run 'pyinstaller --onefile script.py' for sake of simplicity but you can use something else if you want

 - inb4 FAQ: